Akasame0315/Akasame0315/README.md

 # 👋 Hi, I'm XiaoHan (Akasame0315)

 Welcome to my GitHub profile!
-I'm a passionate developer based in **New Taipei City, Taiwan**, always exploring new technologies and building fun projects.
-I enjoy solving problems with code and learning something new every day. 🚀 :contentReference[oaicite:2]{index=2}
+I'm a passionate developer and always exploring new technologies and building fun projects.
+I enjoy solving problems with code and learning something new every day.

 ## 💡 About Me
 - 🧠 Always learning — from Python to web and game tools